-With the successful completion of accretive acquisitions made during the first quarter of 2015 and the completion of the planned \$15.0 million debt reduction in the second quarter of 2015, the Company anticipates it will be in compliance with the covenants in its Revolving Facility during 2015 and continue to generate sufficient cash flow to meet its obligations as they come due through future organic growth and ongoing operational improvements and cost containment initiatives.
-There can be no assurance that the Company will be successful in achieving the results targets as set out in its operating plan for each of the quarters in 2015.
+With the completion of acquisitions made during the first quarter of 2015 and the completion of the \$15.0 million debt reduction in the second quarter of 2015, the Company anticipates it will be in compliance with the covenants in its Revolving Facility during the remainder of 2015 and through to its renewal in June 2016.
+The Company expects to continue to generate sufficient cash flow to meet its obligations as they come due through future organic growth, ongoing operational improvements and cost containment initiatives.
+There can be no assurance that the Company will be successful in achieving the results targets as set out in its 2015 and 2016 operating plan for the balance of 2015 or through to the renewal of the Revolving Facility in 2016.

 On July 27, 2015, the Company announced that its Board of Directors (the "Board") has initiated a process to consider and evaluate strategic alternatives available to the Company following unsolicited interest in certain businesses of the Company.
-The Company has previously disclosed that it was exploring opportunities to maximize shareholder value which included additional divestures of existing businesses.
+The Company has previously disclosed that it was exploring opportunities to maximize shareholder value which included additional divestitures of existing businesses.
 In light of the above mentioned circumstances, the Company has established a Special Committee composed of directors who are independent of management to oversee the strategic review process.
-In addition to a potential sale of the Company's businesses or assets or any combination thereof, some of the strategic alternatives may include, but are not limited to joint ventures, strategic financing, redemption or repurchase of securities as well as the continued execution of its business plan.
+In addition to a potential sale of the Company's businesses or assets or any combination thereof, some of the strategic alternatives being considered may include, but are not limited to joint ventures, strategic financing, redemption or repurchase of securities as well as the continued execution of its business plan.